cody-and/regex-expressions-tutorial/gist-template.md

 ### Anchors

 Anchors in regex help define where a pattern should appear within the text.
-We'll focus on two common anchors:
+Here are two common anchors:

 ``^`` : The caret symbol denotes the start of a line or string.